HydroCFD/HydroCFD/README.md

 Here, you'll find:

-- 📂 Repositories of LES and RANS simulations of environmental jets
+- 📂 Repositories of DNS, LES and RANS simulations of environmental discharges
 - 📊 Post-processing scripts for CFD and experimental data
 - 📸 Experimental image datasets (LIF) and ML model training scripts
 - 🧪 Ongoing development of physics-informed ML models